nyanmin23/roadmaps.sh-projects/task_tracker/README.md

 - If `task-cli` is not found after cloning the repo, run `npm link` in the project root.
 - If you see permission errors when doing a global install, prefer `npm link` for dev or use a node version manager like `nvm` and avoid `sudo`.

-## Contributing / Future improvements

-- Add unit tests and a small test harness for commands.
-- Make the data file location configurable (e.g., `~/.task-cli/tasks.json` or via env var).
-- Add more robust validation and better CLI output formatting.

-## What I don't know (questions for you)

-1. Do you want me to rename the `utils.js` exported functions from plural (e.g., `addTasks`) to singular (`addTask`) for clarity?
-I can update code accordingly.
-2. Do you want a preferred license (MIT, Apache-2.0, etc.) and author name to add to `package.json` and this README?
-3. Would you like me to add an `npm` publish workflow or instructions to publish this package?
-4. Any specific example tasks or usage we should include in the README to illustrate real usage?

----

-If you want, I can also:
-- Rename the functions for clearer public API and update imports (no breaking behavior expected internally),
-- Add a small `examples/` script that runs a sample flow (add -> list -> mark -> list),
-- Add a minimal test script and an npm script to run it.

-Tell me which of the above you'd like me to do next.